-You can have dinner on the table in less than 30 minutes with this Spicy Shrimp and Brussels Sprout Stir-fry!
-Post may contain affiliate links.
+You can have dinner on the table in less than 30 minutes with this Spicy Shrimp and Brussels Sprout Stir Fry!
+The perfect weeknight stir fry!

 After discovering the joy that is Roasted Brussels Sprouts, I wasn't sure how I would feel about these slivers of it laced through my stir fry.
 Turns out I had nothing to worry about, this was so good.

-The Brussels Sprouts and the bean sprouts paired so nicely with the shrimp.
-Served over some brown rice and some fresh lime wedges to squeeze over the top, it was just what I needed!
-Using my favorite Benriner Japanese Mandolin Vegetable Slicer – it made quick work of the Brussels sprouts, so this came together really easy.
+The stir fried Brussels Sprouts and the bean sprouts paired so nicely with the shrimp.
+Served over some brown rice and some fresh lime wedges to squeeze over the top, it was the perfect weeknight dinner!

 Spicy Shrimp and Brussels Sprout Stir-Fry